guynich/deepseek_opi5plus/README.md

 # Run the model.

-The smallest version of [DeepSeek](https://github.com/deepseek-ai) R1 model can no be run.
+The smallest version of [DeepSeek](https://github.com/deepseek-ai) R1 model can now be run.
 This step downloads the model (1.1GiB) first.
 ```bash
 ollama run deepseek-r1:1.5b